hasura/graphql-engine/docs/graphql/core/auth/authorization/inherited-roles.rst

 There are two roles defined namely ``employee`` and ``manager``.

-1. User role - The user role will be able to able to access all columns of their row  when the session variable ``X-Hasura-User-Id`` is equal to the ``id``.
+1. User role - The user role will be able to access all columns of their row  when the session variable ``X-Hasura-User-Id`` is equal to the ``id``.

 2. Anonymous role - The anonymous role will be able to access only the ``id`` and ``name`` columns of all the users.